 Resources for teaching digital citizenship

-- Commonsense offers digital citizenship lesson plans to prepare students to take ownership of their digital lives, including topics on media balance and well being, privacy and security, digital footprint and identity, relationships and communication, cyberbullying, and news and media literacy.
+- CommonSense offers digital citizenship lesson plans to prepare students to take ownership of their digital lives, including topics on media balance and well being, privacy and security, digital footprint and identity, relationships and communication, cyberbullying, and news and media literacy.

 - Commonsense also provides credible primary and secondary research resources for students and kid-friendly news sites.